IsaacHair/map25.2/BiggieCheese/readme.txt

 	- Use recursive functions in the compiler to do if-else stuff
 	- need to provide a few native macros like genpred
+	*** 1000 character limit per line for the sake of simplicity in compiler
+	*** Can get absolute ROM addresses by just using labels and gotos